Web Page No 2468

 Keep in touch

-On 26/02/1963 the number one single was The Wayward Wind - Frank Ifield and the number one album was Summer Holiday - Cliff Richard & the Shadows.
-The top rated TV show was Labour Party Political Broadcast (all channels) and the box office smash was The Great Escape.
+On 23/04/1963 the number one single was How Do You Do It? - Gerry & the Pacemakers and the number one album was Summer Holiday - Cliff Richard & the Shadows.
+The top-rated TV show was Labour Party-Political Broadcast (all channels) and the box office smash was The Great Escape.
 A pound of today's money was worth £12.64 and Everton were on the way to becoming the Season's Division 1 champions.